 The interior has changed as well.
-The dashboard now includes a 7 inch touch screen grouping together in an intuitive way most of the vehicles functionalities.
-As a result, the central panel now has fewer buttons while the centre console includes a new closed storage box.
+The dashboard now includes as standard from trim level 2 (Active), a 7 inch touch screen grouping together most of the vehicle’s functions in an intuitive way.
+Shortcut buttons for the main menus – navigation, air conditioning, radio, connectivity, etc. – are accessible at all times below the touch screen in the dashboard central panel.
+The integration of the touch screen and its virtual buttons has allowed the central panel to be freed of a few buttons while the centre console includes a new closed storage box.

 Positioned in front of the driver, the rich and ultra complete instrument panel makes reference to precision watch making.
-It is backed up by the Head-Up Display of driving and navigation information in colour, viewed in a retractable smoked blade.
+It is backed up by the Head-Up Display (RXH & GT models) of driving and navigation information in colour, viewed in a retractable smoked screen.

 The quality of materials used, whether for finishers or trim cloth, the quality of the equipment and the care taken with finish immediately place the interior of the new PEUGEOT 508 in a top of the range world that is modern and refined, while not ostentatious.

 This high value automobile world marries nobility and technology with the presence of numerous systems for comfort and safety.
-Examples are Keyless Entry and Starting, the automatic electric parking brake, automatic headlamp dipping, quad-zone automatic air conditioning, JBL badged Hi-Fi … To this list of equipment can be added two new systems: Blind Sport Sensors and the reversing camera, providing a colour image in the touch screen.
+Examples are PEUGEOT Open&Go Keyless Entry and Starting, the automatic electric parking brake, automatic headlamp dipping, the electro-chrome interior mirror, under-inflation detection, front and rear parking sensors, quad-zone automatic air conditioning and JBL badged Hi-Fi.
+To this comprehensive list of equipment can be added two new systems: Blind Spot Sensors and the reversing camera, providing a colour image in the touch screen.

 Enhanced driving pleasure for more dynamism and efficiency